MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-04-add-table-to-report-reporting-services.md

 ---
 title: "Tutorial: Add a table to the report"
-description: Learn how to create a report layout by dragging and dropping report objects, like a table, from the Toolbox pane to the Design surface.
+description: Learn how to create a report layout in SQL Server Data Tools (SSDT) by dragging and dropping report objects from the tool pane to the design surface.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 06/06/2024